shahid-paramit/docs-getting-started/source/includes/_build.md

     &nbsp;

-10. Click the Save button to run the rename command.
-The table in the preview will now populate with the renamed fields.
+11. If you choose to click the Run button, you will see a preview populated with the renamed fields.

-11. Click on the + button to add another step.
-Paste the following `sort` command into the Command Bar to sort the table:
+12. Click on the + button to add another step.
+Paste the following `sort` command into the Command Bar to sort the table and click Save Changes:

     &nbsp;